 Flash freeze the birthday cake energy bites, then place in a freezer bag to keep them for up to 3 months.
 You can thaw them for a few minutes or place them in the fridge for a few hours before serving.

 Craving more energy bite?
 I have several recipes that I think you are going to enjoy.
 They are all delicious and the perfect snack.
-4-Ingredient Tahini Maple Energy Bites, No Bake Pumpkin Spice Energy Bars, and Cacao Coconut Energy Balls are some of our favorites.
+4-Ingredient Tahini Maple Energy Bites, No Bake Pumpkin Spice Energy Bars, Almond Butter and Quinoa Energy Balls and Cacao Coconut Energy Balls are some of our favorites.

 If you make this recipe, please leave a star rating below!
 It’s so helpful for other readers to see which recipes are tried and true!
 I’d also love to see it–share your photo of this dish and tag me on Instagram, and I’ll feature you!Print